With all the noise about superfoods and fad diets (have you met a breatharian yet?) it’s easy to forget about the fundamentals of healthy eating.

-Hunter-gatherers relied on the microbiota-accessible carbohydrates (MACs) found in dietary fiber to shape their microbial ecosystems.
+Hunter-gatherers relied on the microbiota-accessible carbohydrates (MACs) found in dietary fiber to shape and sustain their microbial ecosystems.
 Recently, research has discovered that low-fiber diets can cause microbial extinction in just a few generations.
 That means when we don’t get enough fiber from diverse sources, microbes disappear, lowering gut microbial diversity.
-And when they’re gone, they don’t come back (18).
+And when they’re gone, they don’t come back.16

-Studies have found that immigrants to the U.S. experience a rapid loss in gut microbiome diversity as they start consuming a low-fiber Western diet, and that over generations, that loss of diversity increases the risk of obesity in these populations (19).
-Bottom line?
+Studies have found that immigrants to the U.S. experience a rapid loss in gut microbiome diversity as they start consuming a low-fiber Western diet, and that over generations, that loss of diversity is associated with obesity in these populations.17 Bottom line?
 The American diet, with its focus on processed foods that lack a healthy diversity of plant fibers, is slowly destroying the rich community of beneficial microbes inside of us—undoing thousands of years of co-evolution with our ancestors.